At a Glance

 Read on for an overview of the study programme, admission requirements and information about programme structure.
 Please note: Due to current re-accreditation (February 2020), the programme is subject to change.

 If you have any further questions about the study programme, please do not hestitate to contact us.

 Profile and objectives

-The conquest of foreign markets and the globalisation of value-added chains – these are the kinds of challenges that companies are facing in heightened international competition.
-The Master’s in International Management is the ideal preparation for the management tasks involved.
+The successful commercialisation of products and services in international markets and the globalisation of value-added chains are just two examples of the challenges that companies are facing in heightened international competition.
+The Master’s in International Management is ideal preparation for the management tasks required to successfully tackle these challenges.
 You will learn how to think in intercultural terms and to work using an interdisciplinary approach.
-Initial experience in a practical environment is the first step on the way to taking on responsible international management roles in a wide range of different sectors and companies of different sizes.
+Initial experience in a practical environment is the first step to taking on responsible international management roles in a wide range of different sectors and companies of all sizes.

-The academic environment at Fulda - small groups, an above average percentage of international students and direct contact with the teaching staff - is ideal for tomorrow's global managers.
+The academic environment at Fulda – small groups, a high proportion of international students and extensive interaction with the teaching staff – is ideal for tomorrow’s global managers.

 Content and structure

-In terms of content, the Master’s in International Management has two core areas : the business core competences (Divisional Skills) and what are referred to as "Leadership Skills”, which include methodological, social, intercultural and communicative competences.
-The second core area emphasises the relationship between management, entrepreneurship and innovation and change processes within companies.
+In terms of content, the Master’s in International Management has two core areas: the business core competences (Divisional Skills) and what are referred to as "Leadership Skills”, which include methodological, social, intercultural and communicative competences.
+The second core area also emphasises the relationship between management, entrepreneurship and innovation and change processes within companies.

 An additional field of study (International Business Environment) addresses the essential basic legal and economic conditions for management tasks in a globally operating company.
 Two elective courses offer you the opportunity to design your course of studies to match your own interests.
-The generic term "integration" ultimately involves the linking and practical application of the previously acquired contents.
+The generic term "integration" ultimately involves the linking and practical application of the previously acquired contents and skills.

 |1st semester||2nd semester||3rd semester|